Topic: What is Interchangeability in Machine Design? | interchangeable parts |

 Let’s see how is this possible.

 Those components are called interchangeable parts and the limits which are due allowances for the error are called as the limit system.
-This system of limits should be followed to maintain the accuracy of the interchangeable parts provides the required fit.
+This system of limits should be followed to maintain the accuracy of the interchangeable parts to provide the required fit.

 The interchangeability of components helps in reducing the cost of production and also reduce the breakdown time in the production if any failure occurs.